lake-wg/psk/draft-ietf-lake-edhoc-psk.md

 * Resumption PSKs MUST be securely stored with the same level of protection as the original session keys.
 * Parties SHOULD implement mechanisms to detect and prevent excessive reuse of the same resumption PSK.

+# EDHOC PSK and OSCORE

+When PSK authenitcation is used and the Initiator is able to derive PRK_out before sending message_3, then the optimization described in {{Section 3 of RFC9668}} applies.
+In this scenario, the Initiator MAY concatenate EDHOC message_3 and the first OSCORE request in a single CoAP message.

 # Security Considerations

 The EDHOC-PSK authentication method introduces changes with respect to the current specification of EDHOC {{RFC9528}}.
 This section analyzes the security implications of these changes.